funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Read and test the list of http(s)?://URL of a given file.
-    If a URL is given we download and test weather the full url's in that list.
+    If a URL is given we download and test the full url's in that list.
 The `-uf` test if and url returns the http 200 code.
 It do not test the domains, only full urls.

 .. example::
     ```